 Pascal is a repeat entrepreneur in technology.
 Over the years, he has raised over $60M in equity for the start-ups he founded, has established partnerships with the major players in electronic manufacturing, consumer software and music industry markets.
 He’s a software engineer by trade, and is the recipient of several awards, including CNBC’s Upstart 25 (in 2017), Deloitte Fast 50 (five times), Entrepreneur of the Year Ernst & Young, and CEO of the Year.

 Paul has been managing the aluminum processing company GUTMANN ALUMINUM DRAHT for more than 20 years.
-After the global economic crisis of 2009, he began the cultural transformation of this company, from a line to a learning “purpose driven organization”.
-It is the attitude with the commitment to autonomy and individual truthfulness of each actor in the enterprise, which forms in Paul’s understanding the indispensable basis for a learning and sustainable organization.
-To carry this message into the world, he handed over the management of the company to his successor this summer.
+After the global economic crisis of 2009, he began the cultural transformation of this company to a “purpose driven organization” – committed to autonomy and individual truthfulness of each actor in the enterprise.
+True to his word, he handed over the management of the company to his successor this summer.
 In the future, he will act as a mentor for similar processes in other organisations.

 In 2012, Phil was tasked with rejuvenating the legendary IBM design program, spearheading a broader transformation of how the company solved complex problems.
 Through 2017, more than 1,600 professional designers have been hired, and IBM has certified more than 100,000 others in IBM’s Enterprise Design Thinking framework.
 Phil is also co-chair of IBM’s Global Women’s Executive Committee, and is an acknowledged expert on topics of corporate change, enterprise design governance, strategy and culture.